The One That Got Away (Katy Perry song): Critical reception

-Chart performance
+Commercial performance

-On the week ending October 16, 2011, the song debuted at number 94 on the Billboard Hot 100.

-In its sixth week it entered the top 10, making Teenage Dream one of only seven albums in Billboards 53-year history to have six singles enter the top 10.
-On the chart dated December 24, 2011, the single entered the top five, making Teenage Dream the third album to have six or more top-five singles from one album on the chart following Rhythm Nation 1814 by Janet Jackson and Faith by George Michael.
-On the charts dated January 7, 2012, helped by the release of the remix with B.o.B., the single topped the Hot Dance Club Songs chart, the seventh song on the album to do so, setting a new record in the chart.
-The same week, the song peaked at number three on the Hot 100, making it Perry's only Teenage Dream single to fail to reach number one.
-As of January 2015, the song has sold more than 2,750,000 copies in the United States alone.
+On the week ending October 29, 2011, "The One That Got Away" debuted at number 94 on the US Billboard Hot 100.
+In its sixth week, the song entered the top 10, making Teenage Dream one of only seven albums in Billboards 53-year history to have six singles enter the top 10.
+On the chart dated December 24, 2011, the song entered the top five, making Teenage Dream the third album to have six or more top-five singles from one album on the chart following Rhythm Nation 1814 by Janet Jackson and Faith by George Michael.
+"The One That Got Away" eventually peaked at number three on the Hot 100, making it the only single from Teenage Dream to fail to reach number one.
+On the chart dated January 7, 2012, the song topped the Hot Dance Club Songs chart, the seventh track on the album to do so, setting a new record in the chart.
+Nielsen SoundScan reported that the song had shifted 2.8 million pure sales in the US as of February 2017.
+"The One That Got Away" was certified five-times Platinum by the Recording Industry Association of America (RIAA) in April 2022 for sales exceeding five million units.
+Elsewhere, the song reached the top five on the Canadian Hot 100, and the top 20 in Austria, Iceland, Ireland, New Zealand, Scotland, Turkey, and the UK singles chart.
+It has been certified seven-times Platinum in Australia and Canada, four-times Platinum in New Zealand, and three-times Platinum in Brazil and the United Kingdom.
+As of May 2022, "The One That Got Away" has sold 6.5 million pure copies worldwide.